psahgal/peeweeError/README.md

 This was tested on Python 3.8.2.

+[Here](https://github.com/coleifer/peewee/issues/2162) is the issue associated with this example.

 ## Usage
 1. Install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/),
    if you don't have it already.
 This will be used to run the database instance.